TeachBooks/engineering-systems-optimization/book/pages/moo.md

 - Constraints and bounds as for single-objective optimization problems.

 ## Model
-Three different ways of solving multi-objective optimization problems were introduced, which all effectively convert the problem to a single-objective optimization problem:
+Three different ways of solving multi-objective optimization problems were introduced, which all effectively convert the problem to a single-objective optimization problem.
+All of this is assuming minimization problems:

 1. Weighted objective function: setting pre-determined weight on the two objectives.
 In general this requires the two objectives to have a comparable unit: